hamadi-maker/template-2/README.md

 # template-2
-Dsign template with html and css
+Design template with html and css